Kál: History

 Kál was already an inhabited settlement before the Hungarian conquest.
 This is proven by the Scythian graves found during archaeological research.
 The first documented mention of the village dates from 1331.
-On June 25 in 1603, the Chapter of Eger ceremoniously installed Kál in the Ónod castle as part of the accessories of the Ónod and Debrő castles.
+On June 25, 1603, the Chapter of Eger ceremoniously installed Kál in the Ónod castle as part of the accessories of the Ónod and Debrő castles.
 By this time, the population of the village had decreased again, presumably during the battles related to the Siege of Eger Castle in 1596 and its capture by the Ottomans.
 In 1597 only twelve serfs lived there.
 The 1701 census reports that the village was inhabited by six hereditary serfs and five immigrants, the latter of whom came here from Bod, Alatka, Nagyút, and Tófalu.
 During the Rákóczi's War of Independence, Kál was destroyed twice.
 At the end of 1706, one or two newcomers settled again.
 In 1741, the estate of Debrő was transferred to Count Antal Grassalkovich, who issued the settlement contract for the settlement of the Kál wasteland with serfs.
 The Josephinian Land Survey can be considered one of the most important wellheads of Kál in the 18th century.
 The Hungarian Revolution of 1848 also had a great impact on the people of Kál.
-The Battle of Kápolna fought on February 26-27, 1849, also extended to this village.
+The Battle of Kápolna fought on February 26–27, 1849, also extended to this village.
 In 1896, there was a national agricultural census in Hungary, from the material of which it emerges that there were 514 farms in the territory of the settlement.